thoughtshso/blog/_posts/2025-01-21-meaning-of-marriage.md

 "You do the acts of love, despite your lack of feeling.
 You may not feel tender, sympathetic, and eager to please, but in your actions you must *be* tender, understanding, forgiving, and helpful.
 And, if you do that, as time goes on you will not only get through the dry spells, but they will become less frequent and deep, and you will become more constant in your feelings.
 This is what can happen if you decide to love."
 (104, 3)

 "It is not surprising, then, that after children leave home, many marriages fall apart.
 Why?
-Because while the parents treated their relationship with their children as a covenant relationship--performing the actions of love until their feelings strengthened--they treated their marriages as a consumer relationship and withdrew their actions of love when they weren't having the feelings.
+Because while the parents treated their relationship with their children as a covenant relationship---performing the actions of love until their feelings strengthened---they treated their marriages as a consumer relationship and withdrew their actions of love when they weren't having the feelings.
 As a result, after two decades, their marriages were empty while their love for their children remained strong."
 (108, 3)

 #### Chapter 4: The Mission of Marriage

-"There are two features of real friendship--constancy and transparency."
+"There are two features of real friendship---constancy and transparency."
 (112, 3)

 "This means that friendships are discovered more than they are created at will.
 They arise between people who discover that they have common interests in and longings for the same things."
 (113, 1)